Antiscience: Religious

-In this context, antiscience may be considered dependent on religious, moral and cultural arguments.
-For this kind of religious antiscience philosophy, science is an anti-spiritual and materialistic force that undermines traditional values, ethnic identity and accumulated historical wisdom in favor of reason and cosmopolitanism.
-In particular, the traditional and ethnic values emphasized are similar to those of white supremacist Christian Identity theology, but similar right-wing views have been developed by radically conservative sects of Islam, Judaism, Hinduism, and Buddhism.
-New religious movements such as New Age thinking also criticize the scientific worldview as favouring a reductionist, atheist, or materialist philosophy.
+In this context, antiscience may be considered dependent on religious, moral, and cultural arguments.
+For this kind of religious antiscience philosophy, science is an anti-spiritual and materialistic force that undermines traditional values, ethnic identity, and accumulated historical wisdom in favor of reason and cosmopolitanism.
+In particular, the traditional and ethnic values emphasized are similar to those of white supremacist Christian Identity theology.
+Still, similar right-wing views have been developed by radically conservative sects of Islam, Judaism, Hinduism, and Buddhism.
+New religious movements such as the left-wing New Age and the far-right Falun Gong thinking also criticize the scientific worldview as favouring a reductionist, atheist, or materialist philosophy.

 A frequent basis of antiscientific sentiment is religious theism with literal interpretations of sacred text.
-Here, scientific theories that conflict with what is considered divinely-inspired knowledge are regarded as flawed.
-Over the centuries religious institutions have been hesitant to embrace such ideas as heliocentrism and planetary motion because they contradicted the dominant interpretation of various passages of scripture.
-More recently the body of creation theologies known collectively as creationism, including the teleological theory of intelligent design, have been promoted by religious theists in response to the process of evolution by natural selection.
+Here, scientific theories that conflict with divinely inspired knowledge are regarded as flawed.
+Over the centuries, religious institutions have been hesitant to embrace such ideas as heliocentrism and planetary motion because they contradict the dominant interpretation of various passages of scripture.
+More recently, the body of creation theologies known collectively as creationism, including the teleological theory of intelligent design, has been promoted by religious theists (primarily fundamentalists) in response to the process of evolution by natural selection.
+One of the more extreme creation theologies, young Earth creationism, also finds itself in conflict with research in cosmology, historical geology, and the origin of life.
+Young Earth creationism is predominantly exclusive to fundamentalist Protestant Christianity, though it is also present in Catholicism and Judaism, albeit to a lesser extent.

+Studies suggest that a belief in spirituality rather than religion may better indicate an anti-science position.

 To the extent that attempts to overcome antiscience sentiments have failed, some argue that a different approach to science advocacy is needed.
 One such approach says that it is important to develop a more accurate understanding of those who deny science (avoiding stereotyping them as backward and uneducated) and also to attempt outreach via those who share cultural values with target audiences, such as scientists who also hold religious beliefs.